ngryman/fauda/README.md

 ### [normalize](src/normalizer/normalize.ts)

-Normalize a configuration object with the given JSON schema.
+Normalizes a configuration object using the provided JSON schema.

 **Params**